firefly-iii/docs/docs/import/spectre.rst

 To get it working in Firefly III you need `an account on their website <https://www.saltedge.com/client_users/sign_up>`_.
 Make sure you get that first.

+As a side note: please realize that Spectre isn't meant for tools like Firefly III.
+Spectre's target audience is large corporations who want to process lots of transactions.
+But it works and when we all keep quiet about what we use it for nobody will notice.

 First use
 ---------